Tested on animals:No

 Sucrose, Butyrospermum Parkii (Shea Butter), Carthamus Tinctorius (Safflower) Seed Oil, Mangifera Indica (Mango) Seed Butter, PEG-8 Beeswax, Dipentaerythrityl Hexa C5-9 Acid Esters, Glyceryl Dibehenate, Tribehenin, Glyceryl Behenate, Retinol, Retinyl Palmitate, Tocopherol, Tocopheryl Acetate, Ubiquinone, Salicylic Acid, Cetyl Dimethicone, C12-15 Alkyl Benzoate, Polysorbate 20, Allyl Methacrylates Crosspolymer, Mannitol, Cellulose, Hydroxypropyl Methylcellulose, Phenoxyethanol, Hexyl Cinnamal, Limonene, Linalool, Ultramarines, Fragrance

-As it turns out, despite a price point that's far from reasonable, there are more formulary victories than defeats in the Zo Skin Health collection.
+This newer line actually makes improvements upon Obagi’s initial foray into skincare, with distinctly better formulas than similar products in the original Obagi line.
 For the most part, this line does a good job of offering consumers formidable options to improve the appearance of skin and (in the case of sunscreens) to prevent further damage to aging skin.
 This is a worthwhile line if you're looking for products with retinol that also contain other state-of-the-art ingredients (most retinol products are one-note formularies).

-The body-care products are also a cut above, though again, the prices are definitely not easy on the pocketbook.
+The body-care products are also a cut above, though they’re not the easiest on the pocketbook.
 However, there are less expensive options, so there's no need to worry if you can't afford this line.
 Zo Skin Health is not one-stop shopping for all manner of sun-damaged or aging skin and it also isn't comprehensive enough to meet everyone's needs and preferences.
-However, formula- and appearance-wise it bests much of what Obagi touts as state-of-the-art in his original line.
-Ideally, he should've parlayed the best formulas devised for Zo Skin Health products into the Obagi line products because that would ostensibly give him reason to weed out the average to poor products that are still available.
+However, formula- and appearance-wise it bests much of what was offered in his original line.

 For more information about Zo Skin Health, call 888-893-1375 or visit www.zoskinhealth.com.